 Coutré’s mother, Rita, backpacked across Europe in 1982.
 She traveled to cities like Pisa, Rome, Venice and Interlaken, and Coutré wants to see literally the same sights as her mother.

 Coutré’s mother brought back carousels of 35mm slides from her trip.
-Coutré originally saw the slides when she was working on a 5th grade project about Italy.
-She says she’s been captivated ever since.
+Coutré originally saw the slides when she was working on a fifth grade project about Italy.
+She said she’s been captivated ever since.

 Before Coutré left the United States, she spent hours converting many of the slides to files on her computer.
 She plans to visit the same cities as her mother and retake some of the slides 30 years later.

-Coutré says her map is marked with some of the spots she needs to visit, but she plans to get directions from the Kent State Florence staff for more elusive locations.
+Coutré said her map is marked with some of the spots she needs to visit, but she plans to get directions from the Kent State Florence staff for more elusive locations.